YC-1412/diabetes_tracker/README.md

 2. Check the Flask application logs
 3. Verify all environment variables are set correctly
 4. Ensure all dependencies are installed
+5. Run `make ci` to check for code quality issues

 ## Future Enhancements